simplicitesoftware/docs/content/CTG_50_docs/CTG_10_ui/LSN_30_form-templates/form-templates.md

 ### Resources

-Javascript or CSS stylesheets resources can also be attached to a business object.
+JavaScript or CSS stylesheets resources can also be attached to a business object.

 The javascript resource with the `SCRIPT` code is automatically included in the object form template.